-Tanya X Short's Blog
+Tanya X. Short's Blog

 Tanya Short is the director of Kitfox Games and Co-Coordinator of Pixelles.
 She has worked on and off in games since 2003, from odd jobs to Lead Designer.
-Her "official" designer credits include Shattered Planet, The Secret World, Age of Conan, Fashion Week Live, and Dungeons of Fayte.
+Her "official" designer credits include Moon Hunters, Shattered Planet, The Secret World, Age of Conan, Fashion Week Live, and Dungeons of Fayte.
 Contact her at @tanyaxshort on Twitter anytime.

 Two indie CEOs compare anxieties, strategies, and solutions to similar business development problems.
 They debate: What is the best way to keep your studio alive and relevant in today's market?
 Shoot for the stars or prune your scope?

 Tanya X. Short's Comments